gammaray05/scarufficinema/README.md

 If someone can help me parsing metadata (movies' years above all, but also Metascore, Rotten and IMDB's ratings would be fun), that would be great.

+Main goal is to create a Telegram bot (mostly because it would be handy for me) to retrieve data by searching with filters.